Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - Cannabis & CBD — The same CYP enzymes that affect pain medication also determine how you process THC and CBD.

-- Celiac & Gluten Screening — Rule out celiac disease from your existing DNA data.
+- Celiac & Gluten Screening — Check your HLA-DQ2/DQ8 status from your existing DNA data.

 References